FAQ

 What management can decide from the review

-The passive result helps leadership decide whether public posture needs immediate validation, whether external trust signals are strong enough for buyers and partners, and whether deeper authorized evidence is justified.
+The passive result helps leadership decide whether exposure signals need immediate validation, whether external trust is strong enough for buyers and partners, and whether deeper authorized evidence is justified.

 Decision cueUse this lens when buyers, partners, procurement, or leadership need a concise posture confidence readout.